justinseiter/devume/README.md

 #Devume

-Devume is the hackable JSON resume.
+> Devume is the hackable JSON resume.
 Fork it, tweak it, deploy it!

+Devume ships with [Webpack](https://webpack.github.io/) for code bundling, [Handlebars](http://handlebarsjs.com/) for templating, and a JSON file you can update with your own resume data.
+Together they provide a very lightweight system for quickly creating a resume you can *host at your own domain.*

 ##Dependencies
 NodeJS 4.x

 ##Installation
  1. Fork this repo.
- 2. Clone your copy of the repo.
+ 2. Clone your copy of the repo: `git clone ...`
- 3. CD to the root directory.
+ 3. CD into the project folder: `cd devume`
  4. Run `npm install`

 ##Local Development